Skip to content

 How Parse.ly tracks slot performance

-When slot tracking is enabled, Parse.ly monitors the exact location on a homepage or index page that a user clicks to get to a post page (see Distinguishing between “posts” and “pages” to understand how Parse.ly categorizes webpages).
+With Slot Tracking, Parse.ly monitors the exact location on a page that a user clicks.
 When a click occurs, the Parse.ly tracker determines the link’s XPath and stores it in the browser.
 Then, when the target page loads, the Parsely tracker on that page reads the stored XPath and includes it in the slot data sent with its first pageview event.

-The Overlay bookmarklet then creates badges in your browser by doing the reverse: retrieving traffic data from our servers and matching each element on the page with the XPath that was stored on click, along with traffic data for that post URL.
+The Overlay bookmarklet then creates badges in your browser by doing the reverse.
+It retrieves traffic data from our servers and matches each element with the stored XPath.

-With slot tracking enabled, link URLs are treated as referrers for their target pages.
+When using Slot Tracking, we treat link URLs as referrers for their target pages.
 For example, clicking a link on a page http://examplesite.com/home with the target href="http://examplesite.com/feature1" tells the Parsely tracker that the pageview event sent from /feature1 should have /home as its referring URL.

 Defining slots with data-parsely-slot attributes

-To ensure that historical slot comparisons are accurate, it’s important to define slots so that link XPaths remain stable and consistent over time, regardless of the content they contain or the presence of other transient page elements (such as ad units, consent modals, etc.).
+To ensure historical slot accuracy, it’s important to define slots so that link XPaths remain stable and consistent over time.

 To illustrate how to add the necessary markup to an existing page, let’s consider this simplified example: